Physical properties of an Aperiodic monotile: Graphene-like features, chirality and zero-modes

 The spectral function shows, close to zero energy, Dirac node-like features reminiscent of graphene's band structure.
-To quantify this similarity we define a periodic hexagonal lattice that we call the graphene approximant.
-The graphene lattice constant $a_g=2 a_m/\sqrt{3}$ is chosen such that the associated honeycomb lattice (inset of Fig. \ref{fig:spectral}(a)) captures many ($\approx 53\%$) of the Hat's vertices.
+To quantify this similarity we define a periodic hexagonal lattice, shown as empty circles in the inset of Fig.~\ref{fig:spectral}(a), that we call the graphene approximant.
+The graphene lattice constant $a_g=2 a/\sqrt{3}$ is chosen such that the associated honeycomb lattice captures many ($\approx 53\%$) of the Hat's vertices.
 The graphene approximant's dispersion and periodicity capture several features of $\mathcal{A}(E,\mathbf{k})$ (orange lines in Figs.~\ref{fig:spectral}(c), (d)).
-The approximant's dispersion relation is~\cite{CastroNeto2009}
+The dispersion relation is~\cite{CastroNeto2009}